linux-system-roles/ha_cluster/README.md

 #### SBD watchdog and devices
 When using SBD, you may optionally configure watchdog and SBD devices for each node in inventory.
-Even though all SBD devices must be shared to and accesible from all nodes, each node may use different names for the devices.
+Even though all SBD devices must be shared to and accessible from all nodes, each node may use different names for the devices.
 Watchdog may be different for each node as well.
 See also [SBD variables](#ha_cluster_sbd_enabled).